agfrey01/College-Football-Scouting/capstone/prompt_template.md

 }
 ---
 **Format and Safety Instructions:**
-1. Respond ONLY with JSON matching the provided schema.
+1. Respond ONLY with JSON matching the provided schema (Unless Safety and Refusal block requires alternate response).
 Do not include explanations, extra text, or notes.

 2. Before emitting JSON:
    a.
 Validate that all required fields exist.